allen-cell-animated/colorizer-data/documentation/DATA_FORMAT.md

 ---

-Let's use the "Life Stages" feature example from before, in the manifest.
+Let's use the "Cell Cycle Stage" feature example from before, in the manifest.
 Here's a snippet of the feature metadata in the manifest.

 `manifest.json:`